LaunchCodeEducation/java-web-development/src/assignments/tech-jobs-persistent.rst

 Run your application and make sure you can create a new job with an employer and several skills.
 You should now also have restored full list and search capabilities.

-#. **SQL TASK:** In ``queries.sql`` under "Part 4", write a query to return a list of the names
-   and descriptions of all skills that are attached to jobs in alphabetical order.
+#. **SQL TASK:** In ``queries.sql`` under "Part 4", write a query to return a list of all fields of all skills that are attached to jobs in alphabetical order by name.
    If a skill does not have a job listed, it should not be included in the results of this query.